greenm01/ec4x/docs/ec4x_specs.md

 Starbases are powerful citadels equipped with advanced sensors and massive artificial intelligence (AI) resources.
 Their shields are powerful and make them a challenge to strike a critical hit.

-## 5\.6 Planetary Bombardment
+## 5\.6 TODO: Planetary Bombardment

-## 5\.7 Planetary Invasion & Blitz
+## 5\.7 TODO: Planetary Invasion & Blitz

 ## 5\.8 Custom Combat Modifications

 If customizing your own ships or scenarios, the following list provides a jumping off point for custom modification.
 EC4X is flexible enough to enable the tailoring of the combat mechanics to your own ideas and requirements.
 Please report back to the project anything that works well for you and increases enjoyment of the game.

-- Consider adding your own special modifiers to the CER roll, e.g. battle stations readiness, random chance events, etc.
+- Additional modifiers to the CER roll, e.g. battle stations readiness, random chance events, etc.
 - Apply the Starbase critical hit rule to special assets that are resistant to crippling.
+- Add a modifier to protect homeworlds
+- Add mines or moon bases
+- Add defensive missle batteries
 - Insert your imagination here.....

 EC4X Space combat is adapted from Empire of the Sun (EOS).

-# 8\.0 Diplomacy, Sabotage & Subversion
+# 8\.0 TODO: Diplomacy & Subversion

 # 9\.0 Data Tables